raycast/extensions/extensions/wol/README.md

-# WOL
+# Wake on Lan

-wake on lan
+List and wake devices easily